coolshare/CoolshareReactPubSub/README.md

  - You can publish topics from both javascript and JSX
  - You can specify any event to trigger the publishing
+ - Macro Key Words allow you to publish with data you specified.

 Instructions to use: